words Al Woods

 Patience Is a Virtue

 When you start a business, do not expect that everything will fall entirely to plan.
-Consequently, don’t expect that you will instantly earn your first money, and you will become wealthy overnight.
+Consequently, don’t expect you to earn your first money instantly, and you will become wealthy overnight.
 Running a business takes hard work, lots of time, and, most importantly, patience.

 Give yourself time to actualize your business to its full potential.
 Sometimes, you may flop.
 Nevertheless, assure yourself it is okay and learn from the mistake.
 Every day is a learning process.
 Sometimes, you may make losses before you get things right.
 However, do not let go of your dream.